vallezw/Image-Uploader/README.md

 <img src="docs/images/screenshot.png" alt="Logo" width="6000">

 There are already a few image uploader out there in the internet, however, I didn't find any uploader which is fully open source, lightweight and made for self hosting.
-So I created one and hope you can enjoy it.
+So I created one myself and hope you can enjoy it.

 You may also suggest changes by forking this repo and creating a pull request or opening an issue.
 Thanks to all the people have have contributed to expanding this project!

 ### Built With

 This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
 * [React](https://reactjs.org/)
 * [Express](https://expressjs.com/de/)
 * [Material-UI](https://material-ui.com/)